NeurJSCC Enabled Semantic Communications: Paradigms, Applications, and Potentials: Introduction of NeurJSCC

-End-to-end semantic communications involve the feature extraction, feature transmission, feature synthesis of data about objects and scenes across space-time \cite{gunduz2022beyond}.
-The whole process incorporates the effects of imperfect wireless channels, the goals of downstream tasks, the tradeoff between channel bandwidth cost and performance, etc. Within these disciplines, \emph{semantic coding} lies at the heart in semantic communication systems, which is responsible for \emph{feature extraction, feature coded transmission, and feature synthesis} toward human perception or machine tasks \cite{dai2022nonlinear}.
-Different from traditional separated source and channel coding architecture, semantic coding seeks for an end-to-end optimization of its three functions by leveraging the learning property of neural networks.
-Although there are numerous methods to realize semantic coding toward different data modalities and transmission goals, but a unified architecture can be abstracted by identifying their common components as shown in Fig. \ref{Fig1}.
-Compared to traditional source and channel coding methods, semantic coding leverages the nonlinear property of neural networks to provide much higher model capacity for an improved transmission quality.
-Rapid progress in semantic coded transmission has led to numerous papers, but a consolidation of the discovered knowledge has not yet emerged, making it hard to communicate ideas and train new researchers.
+Neural JSCC (NeurJSCC) enabled end-to-end communication involves feature extraction, feature transmission, feature synthesis of data about objects and scenes across space-time \cite{gunduz2022beyond}.
+The whole process incorporates the effects of imperfect wireless channels, the goals of downstream tasks, the trade-off between channel bandwidth cost and performance, etc. Within these disciplines, \emph{NeurJSCC} lies at the heart in the emerging end-to-end semantic communication systems, which is responsible for \emph{feature extraction}, \emph{feature coded transmission}, and \emph{feature synthesis} toward human perception or machine tasks \cite{dai2022nonlinear}.
+Different from traditional JSCC architectures, NeurJSCC seeks for an end-to-end optimization of both compression and error correction functions by leveraging the learning property of neural networks.
+Moreover, NeurJSCC leverages the nonlinear property of neural networks to provide much higher model capacity for an improved transmission quality.
+Rapid progress in NeurJSCC has led to numerous papers, but a consolidation of the discovered knowledge has not emerged, making it hard to communicate ideas and train new researchers.
 Furthermore, there is selective amnesia for old or even concurrent works, requiring new summarization perspectives.